alexpasmantier/television

 Installation

-VER=`curl -s "https://api.github.com/repos/alexpasmantier/television/releases/latest" | grep '"tag_name":' | sed -E 's/.*"tag_name": "([^"]+)".*/\1/'`curl -LO https://github.com/alexpasmantier/television/releases/download/$VER/tv-$VER-x86_64-unknown-linux-musl.debecho $VERsudo dpkg -i tv-$VER-x86_64-unknown-linux-musl.deb- Chimera Linux:
+VER=`curl -s "https://api.github.com/repos/alexpasmantier/television/releases/latest" | grep '"tag_name":' | sed -E 's/.*"tag_name": "([^"]+)".*/\1/'`curl -LO https://github.com/alexpasmantier/television/releases/download/$VER/tv-$VER-x86_64-unknown-linux-musl.debecho $VERsudo dpkg -i tv-$VER-x86_64-unknown-linux-musl.debapk add chimera-repo-userapk add television- NixOS and other systems with Nix package manager:

-nix run nixpkgs#televisionWindows:
+nix run nixpkgs#televisionbrew install televisionWindows

-Section titled “Windows:”scoop bucket add extrasscoop install televisionwinget install --exact --id alexpasmantier.televisionNetBSD:
+Section titled “Windows”scoop bucket add extrasscoop install televisionwinget install --exact --id alexpasmantier.televisionNetBSD

-Section titled “NetBSD:”pkgin install televisionCross-platform:
+Section titled “NetBSD”pkgin install televisionCross-platform

-Section titled “Cross-platform:”cargo install televisionpixi global install televisionPrecompiled binaries:
+Section titled “Cross-platform”cargo install televisionpixi global install televisionPrecompiled binaries

-Section titled “Precompiled binaries:”Download the latest release from the releases page.
+Section titled “Precompiled binaries”Download the latest release from the releases page.

 tv # default channel